rescipy-project/rescipy-lectures/docs/appendices/miniforge.rst

 .. code-block:: bash

-    mamba create -n jlab
+    mamba create -n jlab python=3.11
     mamba activate jlab

 Within this environment you can now install new packages.
 Here follows a list of commands to create a quite complete environment for data analysis.
-For more information on these packages have a look :doc:`here </appendices/useful_packages>`.
+For more information on these packages have a look `here </appendices/useful_packages>`_.

 .. code-block:: bash

-    mamba install jupyterlab

-    mamba install holoviews hvplot param panel

-    $(which python) -m ipykernel install --user

-    mamba install h5py nodejs scikit-image
-    mamba install xarray lmfit nexusformat nexpy xarray-lmfit mamba install -c mantid mantid mantidworkbench

-    pip install nxarray lmfitxps
+    mamba install jupyterlab hvplot scikit-image nexusformat xarray-lmfit pip install nxarray lmfitxps